-The Company has an established Health, Safety and Environment department within the Sustainability function supported by the Sustainability Performance and Strategic Planning Standards, the Risk Management Framework and an integrated Line of Defence (LOD) 1, 2 and 3 assurance program.
-The requirements of these Standards cover elements of health, wellbeing, safety and the environment including clarity on roles and accountabilities, legal obligations, records management, risk management, training and competencies, Crisis and Emergency management, Incident investigation, reporting and project development and execution.
+The Company has an established Sustainability department that contains Risk, Health, Safety and Environment roles and expertise supported by the Sustainability and Strategic Performance Policy and associated Standards, the Risk Management Framework and an integrated Line of Defence (LOD) 1, 2 and 3 assurance program.
+The requirements of these Standards cover elements of operational risk, health, safety, wellbeing and the environment including clarity on roles and accountabilities, legal obligations, records management, risk management, training and competencies, Crisis and Emergency management, Incident investigation, reporting and project development and execution.
 The obligations extend to all operations including Discovery and Greenfield project developments.

 These obligations include the requirement to implement:

 - A risk management process

-- An operational risk register
+- An operational Risk Register

 - Critical control plans for material risks

-Standard operating procedures
+- Standard operating procedures

 to support the safe execution of work.
-It is an requirement for all incidents (including near misses) and hazards to be reported and investigated in order to evaluate root cause, improve learning and prevent the risk of reoccurrence in the future.
-These systems are overseen by the established internal audit and monitoring programs in place including external verifications.
+It is a requirement for all incidents (including near misses) and hazards to be reported and investigated in order to evaluate root cause, improve learning and prevent the risk of reoccurrence in the future.
+These systems are overseen by the established internal audit and monitoring programs in place, including external verifications.

-In relation to the management of environmental risk, a key component of the Company's Sustainability Performance Standards and the Strategic Planning Standards are the management of the core risk areas including waste rock management, tailings management, hazardous materials management, water management and energy efficiency.
+In relation to the management of environmental risk, a key component of the Company's Standards are the management of the core risk areas including waste rock management, ground control, explosives, tailings management, vehicle interactions, hazardous materials management, emissions management, water management and energy efficiency.